 Phil is back again this week with great learnings about how to budget for an upcoming youth event like summer camp, a retreat or help pull off a student leadership conference.
 Reading over the list, I can assure you these are born straight out of some experiences in the past year – it’d do you well to look it over to help you develop skills with numbers.
 Here’s a few of them, worth the trip to get the rest:

 11. Think about whether you need to make a scouting trip before the event.
 You may need to factor in money for this as well.

 12. Do your research.
 If you are thinking about providing a “takeaway” at your event (perhaps a water bottle or wristband with the theme Bible verse printed on it) then figure out a realistic cost, don’t just guess.

 13. Look for fixed cost items (rather than costs related to group size).
 If you can find items or activities that are a fixed cost this will help you as once you reach your target number, additional registrants will be bonus.

 14. Factor in leader/volunteer cost.
 If you cover the cost of volunteers at your event, make sure you factor that in early.

 15. A large event needs a buffer of 5-10% of the total budget.
 This will hurt to add but it will hurt you more if you don’t.
-If it’s the first time you’ve run this event or the first time at a new venue make your buffer ~10%, if you’ve done it before you might get away with ~5%.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+If it’s the first time you’ve run this event or the first time at a new venue make your buffer ~10%, if you’ve done it before you might get away with ~5%.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!